 Most Nebraska court records will be readily available to the general public.
 However, juvenile, sealed, or expunged records will not be open to review.
 Additionally, other non-public items such as social security numbers, family member’s names, and information about witnesses or victims will not be available.
 The federal government also stipulates that public court records may not contain private or sensitive information such as trade secrets, bank account details, children’s names, home addresses, tax IDs or other identifiers; these must be redacted from files before they are made public.

 Nebraska’s Judicial Branch website has a detailed section on forms so that any self-represented individual or attorney could easily obtain the documents they needed to file a case in court.
 They have a search function but also list each form.
 They have a contact email address should anyone need a form not listed on the website.
-Nebraska also offers e-filing for some types of cases and individuals.
+This state also offers e-filing for some types of cases and individuals.
 Attorneys can obtain an account and use this function to file all the paperwork regularly for any of their cases.
 Patrons can also log in and pay fines, fees, and traffic tickets online through this website.

 Anyone can perform a court records search privately without providing any special information.
-All they need is to use a Nebraska state court records search by name, and they will be able to see all court records except those kept confidential by law.
+All they need is to use a NE state court records search by name, and they will be able to see all court records except those kept confidential by law.

 Enjoy instant free access to Nebraska court records from all types of courts in the state.
-It’s easy to look up cases online from Nebraska district courts, county courts, workers’ compensation court, and even drug court!
+It’s easy to look up cases online from NE district courts, county courts, workers’ compensation court, and even drug court!

 In 2013, the Nebraska courts received 459,018 filings.
 In 2016, the number of filings decreased by 1.6% and counted 451,723 filings and had 458,690 outgoing cases